rowanhill/react-canvas-grid/README.md

 ## TODO :memo:
 * Move mouse event handling to window (i.e. outside component bounds)
 * Middle-click "auto-scrolling"
-* Inline editing of values (callback with string value & cell index?
-Or suggested data array?)
 * Drag to copy
 * Column dragging (callback to with suggested reordering of ColumnDefs, up to parent to actually re-order & re-render)
 * Keyboard navigation